PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.6.md

 For reference, see LiquidityManagement.sol.

-The pool address is gotten using the pool parameter or pool key and computed using create2.
+- It gets the pool address using the pool parameter or pool key and computed using create2.

-The current pool price is used to check if the pool is in the specified range and it mints the minimum liquidity.
+- The current pool price is used to sepcify where liqudity wants to provided to and to check if the pool is in the specified price range.

+- The liquidity when adding an amount of either tokens is returned and the minimum is minted as the liquidity using the function below.
+It is the same as liquidityDelta in the `mint()` function.

 ```solidity
 function getLiquidityForAmounts(